Data Warehouse vs Data Lake: Unraveling the Key Differences

 The use of structured data in data warehouses allows for simpler and faster querying, as the data is arranged in a predictable format.
 In contrast, data lakes employ unstructured or semi-structured data, which can require more complex analysis tools to be utilized effectively.

-Data Structure | Structured Only | Structured, Semi-structired, and unstructured |
+Structured, Semi-structired, and unstructured

-Advantages | Predictable data organization for simpler querying | Greater flexibility for exploration and analysis |
+Greater flexibility for exploration and analysis

-Limitations | Less flexible for exploration and analysis | Can be difficult to locate specific data |
+Can be difficult to locate specific data

 2. Data Integration and ETL Processes